sushil2601/javaScript_practise/REACT.md

 Q. What is event object?
 Ans :-
-    The event object is a special object that is automatically passed to event handler functions when an event occurs (like a click, key press, form submit, etc.).
+    .The event object is automatically passed to event handler functions.
+It contains all the details about what happened during the event (like a click or key press).

-    It contains information about the event, such as:

-        What triggered the event

-        The type of event

-        Target element

-        Methods like preventDefault() or stopPropagation()
+    .It Includes:
+        .Type of event → (e.g., 'click', 'submit', 'keydown') .Target element → The DOM element that triggered the event .Methods:
+            .preventDefault() → Stops default behavior (like form submission) .stopPropagation() → Prevents the event from bubbling up

 Q. What is the purpose of the "render" method in ReactJS?
 Ans:-
-    The "render" method in ReactJS is a crucial part of a component.
-It is responsible for returning the JSX (JavaScript XML) code that defines the structure and content of the component's UI.
-The render method is called automatically whenever there is a change in the component's state or props.
+    .The render() method is used to display the UI of a React component.
+It returns JSX (the UI layout).

+    .Returns the JSX structure (HTML-like code).
+    .Called automatically when state or props change.
+    .Used in class components (not in function components).

 Q. What is the purpose of the "key" prop in ReactJS?
 Ans:-
-    The "key" prop in ReactJS is used to uniquely identify elements in a list of components .
-It helps React efficiently update and re-render only the necessary components when the list changes.
+    .key helps React identify which items have changed, been added, or removed in a list.
+    .It makes rendering more efficient by tracking elements uniquely.

 Q. What is the impact of indexes as keys?
 Ans:-
-    .Using indexes as keys in React can cause problems.
-When components are rendered using indexes as keys, React may not properly update or reorder them when the order changes.

-    .This can result in incorrect rendering, loss of component state, and slower performance.
+    .Using indexes as keys can lead to:
+    .Wrong reordering of items
+    .Loss of component state
+    .Slower performance
+    .Only use indexes if the list won't change

 Q. How does React handle event handling?
 Ans:-
-    React handles event handling by using synthetic events.
-When an event is triggered, React creates a synthetic event object and passes it to the event handler function.
+    .React uses a system called Synthetic Events (a wrapper around browser events).
+    .It gives a consistent behavior across different browsers.
+    .Events like onClick, onChange, onSubmit, etc., are used in JSX.

 Q. Explain the concept of "forwarding refs" in React.
 Ans:-
-    ."Forwarding refs" in React allows a parent component to pass a ref to its child component.
-This way, the parent can access and control the child's DOM element or component.
+    .Forwarding refs allows a parent to access a child’s DOM node or component methods.

-    .It's like giving a special power to the parent component to interact with its child component's internals.
+    .Useful for focus control, scrolling, or measuring size.

 Q. How do you clean up or release the resources associated with a ref in React?
 Ans:-
-    To clean up or release resources associated with a ref in React, you can leverage the useEffect hook.
-Within the useEffect hook, you can return a cleanup function that will be called when the component unmounts or when the ref value changes.
-This allows you to handle any necessary cleanup operations, such as removing event listeners or cancelling timers, ensuring that your application's resources are properly managed.
+    .Use the useEffect hook to return a cleanup function.
+    .Helps remove event listeners, timers, or clear values when the component unmounts.

 Q. How to apply validation on props in React?
 Ans:-
-    To apply validation on props in React, you can use the PropTypes library.
+    .use the PropTypes library.

-Q. What is ReactDOM package?
-Ans:-
-    The ReactDOM package in React is responsible for rendering the React components to the browser's DOM (Document Object Model).
-It provides methods and functionality for efficiently updating and manipulating the DOM based on changes in the React component tree.
-ReactDOM acts as the bridge between React's virtual representation of the UI and the actual HTML elements on the webpage, ensuring that any changes in the component hierarchy are reflected in the rendered UI.

 Q. React Fiber :-
 Ans :-